cs411-alawini/sp24-cs411-team085-TeamCoconut/doc/Stage2.md

 ## Explaination of Each Entity and Relationship

+The proposed relational schema is designed for NBA players and teams’ sports statistics system that stores information about users, players, teams, statistics, and salary contracts.
+The database schema consists of five tables: User, Player, Team, and SalaryContracts.
+We aligned our schema data types using datasets on NBA current and historical players we found on Kaggle.

 - **User**
   - **Description**: The ```User``` table holds personal information about each user, including a unique UserID, the user's name (```UserName```), email address (```Email```), and password (```Password```).
 The ```UserID``` serves as the primary key of the User table.
   - **Assumption**: We assume that each user has a unique email address and that one user can follow multiple users and be followed by multiple users.
 Additionally, a user can have multiple statistical records but cannot be listed more than once within the ```User``` table.